-The peer-reviewed Motivational Matrix, published by the American Psychological Association, synthesises a range of motivational models into one simple and usable framework.
+The peer-reviewed Motivational Matrix, published by the American Psychological Association, synthesises a range of motivational models into one simple and usable framework7.

-It focuses on positive, higher order human goals (known as 'superordinate goals').
-Critically, each of these nine superordinate goals in the Matrix has been scientifically shown to motivate behaviour across different activities.
+It focuses on positive, higher order human goals and critically each of the nine goals has been scientifically shown to motivate behaviour across different activities6.